openstack-archive/fuel-docs/pages/reference-architecture/1200-mysql-galera.rst

 - Only one MySQL/Galera master is active in the VIP;
-  this single direction synchronous replication usually provides better preformance than other implementations.
+  this single direction synchronous replication usually provides better performance than other implementations.

 The workflow is: